pavel-odintsov/fastnetmon/docs/API.md

 ### We have API built on top of gRPC framework

 It's very-very developer feature and we do not support it right now.
+It was built only for developers.
 You could use instructions from [GoBGP integration](https://fastnetmon.com/docs/gobgp-integration/) and enable it.

 Enable API in configuration file:
 ```bash